justinldiaz/tic_tac_toe_jquery_refactor/README.md

 * Test your changes as you go!

 ####Bonus Challenge Ideas
-* Allow your user to "undo" moves (requires keeping track of the game's state).
+* Allow your user to "undo" or "replay" moves (start by keeping track of the game's state).
 * Create a mode where the computer plays against the user.
 Consider looking up how to put in a small time delay so that the computer's moves aren't instant.
 SUPER BONUS: Allow the user choose which mode to use at the beginning of the game.